Skip to main content

 Protect Rabbits and Hares from RHDV2

 Rabbit hemorrhagic disease virus 2 (RHDV2) is highly lethal to rabbits and hares.
 It is easily transmitted through direct contact between rabbits or contact with contaminated objects.
 RHDV2 is extremely hardy, remaining contagious on surfaces for 3 months.
-If it enters NY’s wild rabbit and hare populations, it will be impossible to control and could result in significant population declines.
+If it enters NYS’s wild rabbit and hare populations, it will be impossible to control and could result in significant population declines.
 To protect these species:

 • Avoid contact with domestic rabbits.